mcgingras/standard-audio-client/README.md

 ### Concerns
 - I am concerned that random colors as the only attribute is not discernable enough.
 A user will not be able to immediately identify that a tape is "cool" unless by random chance that it gets a lot of the same colors.
 Its not really easy to quickly parse and tell a rare tape apart, especially for someone who does not do research into looking at the value.
 For that reason, it might be a better idea to have the visual characteristics be something more defining -- like a sticker on the label.
 Similar to how CryptoPunks have pipes, or glasses, etc. Its easy to see right away.
 Maybe: "shiny screws" or "rainbow tape" or something like that.
 I think as a V1 I might just stick with colors though

+- different levels of colors "rare colors" "common colors" etc
+- different animations of tape, some buttons to show different animations

+### Todo
+- definitely figure out the spotify refresh issue
+- take pictures of all the tapes?
+Set up some task to do that?
+- put image of screenshot as field of tape